 As the world's largest island, Australia's security considerations are unique.
-In this article, Colonel Ian Langford discusses the importance of Anti Access /Area Denial (A2/AD) to our strategic planning.
+In this article, In his article, Colonel Ian Langford discusses the importance of Anti Access /Area Denial (A2/AD) to our strategic planning.

 Anti Access - Enemy actions that inhibit military movement into an area.